 This is a time that might benefit you to have two pairs of shoes at work.
 This way, you can change when conditions are more likely to find your toes in a compromised place.
 To make that less likely, you need to look at the effects of dropping something on your toes in your comfortable, supportive shoe.
 If it goes through, you might want to keep looking.

 Actually, yes, style is kind of important, but it is not the most important.
 These days work attire is being mandated by administration to give a uniform look to the department/facility.
 Being able to add a little flare is a good thing.
 Think in terms of something that offers you personalization without standing out.
 It is fun.
 And given what you do all day, a little fun is something everyone can appreciate.

 Do the Benefits Outweigh the Cost?

-A good pair of shoes that meet all these criteria does not have to break the budget.
+A good pair of shoes that meets all these criteria does not have to break the budget.
 Your shoes are an investment.
-Remember, you get the value in long-term, back, and knee saving injury prevention.
+Remember, you get the value in long-term back and knee injury prevention.

 Given the copious amount of work you do daily, your shoes are one of the most important purchases you make.
 They will impact comfort, performance, and long-term health.
 Those are benefits that will outweigh shoe costs over time.

 In the end, having to replace less expensive, inferior shoes can cost as much as purchasing the right footwear with the right match to your foot type.